maxschroen/pynlp-conda-env/README.md

 This repository only provides the necessary config files to recreate the detailed setup.\
 Repostitory will be updated regularly.

+## Requirements
+Please install the Anaconda Data Science Toolkit, available here: https://www.anaconda.com/products/individual \
+(Technically you don't need it, however it is a good practice and quasi-standard to use it.)

 ## Installation

 To create a conda env from the environment.yml file:\